 Mostly from reading old design manuals, journals and lab reports from the 1960s.
-It’s staggering how much information was generated and then discarded.
-Many of the new nuclear reactor designs are now being based on this old technology.
+It’s staggering how much information was generated and then abandoned.
+Many of the new nuclear reactor designs are now being based on this old research and experimentation.

 You’re very young to be a nuclear scientist.

 If you look at the age distribution of nuclear engineers worldwide you’ll notice many nuclear scientists in their 70s and early 80s, at the end of their careers.
 Then no one for a few decades, and then many nuclear engineers in their 20s and 30s.
 That gap, when hardly anyone was joining the field, was caused directly by nuclear accidents such as Three Mile Island.

 Very few engineers joined the industry following those accidents and many existing engineers transitioned to other fields.
 This created a labor shortage in the nuclear industry and much technology and innovation was not pursued as vigorously as it should have been.
 Now, however, after many decades, there are many more young nuclear engineers!